Learn to Hunt

 Rock Creek is a popular picnic spot and the open picnic shelter may be reserved online through the park reservation system.
 A playground is located within the campground.
 A beautiful open shelter sits next to the lake by the beach.

 Rock Creek is one of central Iowa's camping hotspots.
-The large campground bordering the lake has 196 campsites (101 with electrical hookups) and modern rest rooms and showers.
+The large campground bordering the lake includes electrical hookups and modern rest rooms and showers.
 Advance campsite reservations can be made through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.

 Hiking, horseback riding, cross country skiing and snowmobiling are enjoyed on a system of multi-use trails around the park.